 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

-Confession Time: this (hopefully) extensive 2 days in New York Itinerary wasn’t the easiest post to write.
+Unsurprisingly, this (hopefully extensive) 2 days in New York Itinerary wasn’t the easiest post to write.
 No doubt about it, trying to come up with a great weekend itinerary for one of my favorite cities was a challenge.
 I procrastinated for way too long hitting the publish button.

 As you know, I’m in New York City all the time.
 Being a traveler, I’m so lucky to live so close to this sprawling metropolis, because not only is it the biggest city in the entire United States, but I’m able to “see the world” for the cost of a train ticket.